lilioconnell/Rainbow-Poem/README.md

 # Rainbow-Poem

+A song about rainbows in the key of C major.

-This is a repo for my poem.
+The song is a happy song.